pub struct BootstrapProcManager { /* private fields */ }Expand description

 - Stamp the new

-once a PID is observed. - Wire stdout/stderr pipes into local writers and forward them
+BootstrapProcHandleasProcStatus::Runningonce a PID is observed. - Wire stdout/stderr pipes into local writers and forward them

 over the logging channel (

-). - Insert the handle into the manager’s children map and start an exit monitor to track process termination.
+BOOTSTRAP_LOG_CHANNEL). - Insert the handle into the manager’s children map and start an exit monitor to track process termination.

-that exposes the child
+Returns a BootstrapProcHandle that exposes the child

 process’s lifecycle (status, wait/ready, termination).
 Errors

-are surfaced as HostError
+are surfaced as HostError.

 Source§type Handle = BootstrapProcHandle